 Astrophotography is emerging as a new experience for many photographers.
 The Milky Way is now open territory for all.
-Imagery with good story is now being produced using it, pushing night photography to new heights!
+Imagery with good stories is now being produced using it, pushing night photography to new heights!

 Additionally, finding clear and interesting dark locations on our light washed night sky planet can be a challenge, but highly rewarding when found.
 Many of my own captures were carefully considered options in optimal conditions as far away from city lights as possible.

 Working behind the camera in a dark environment is a challenge for anyone.
-The internet is awash in simple to highly detailed technical methods on how to capture the stars.
+The internet is awash in a simple to highly detailed technical methods on how to capture the stars.
 Seek one that works for you and try it in your backyard or nearby open field.
-Polish your techique before heading out for your first attempt.
+Polish your technique before heading out for your first attempt.
 I suggest keeping your image capture method as simple to manage as possible.

-The adventure of seeking that right combination of foreground subject matter with the Milky Way, is an exciting and highly rewarding experience!
+The adventure of seeking that right combination of foreground subject matter with the Milky Way is an exciting and highly rewarding experience!

 All the best,